Dosage Form: injection, powder, lyophilized, for solution

 Reproductive studies have been performed in rats at subcutaneous doses up to 150 mg/kg/day, (1.6 times the maximum recommended human dose based on body surface area) and rabbits at subcutaneous doses up to 150 mg/kg/day (3.2 times the maximum recommended human dose based on body surface area).
 These studies revealed no evidence of impaired fertility or harm to the fetus attributable to Bivalirudin.
 There are, however, no adequate and well-controlled studies in pregnant women.
 Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.

 In studies of patients undergoing PCI, 44% were ≥65 years of age and 12% of patients were ≥75 years old.
 Elderly patients experienced more bleeding events than younger patients.
-Patients treated with Bivalirudin experienced fewer bleeding events in each age stratum, compared to heparin.
+Patients treated with Bivalirudin for injection experienced fewer bleeding events in each age stratum, compared to heparin.

 *The range of Bivalirudin trifluoroacetate is 270 mg to 280 mg based on a range of trifluoroacetic acid composition of 1.7 to 2.6 equivalents.